sachinarora92/weather-app-deloitte/README.md

 •	Security aspects are not included or demonstrated.
 •	Unit tests are added only for happy path scenarios.
 •	Error handling is done at the generic level.
 No detailed description is available in the API response.
-For unavailable cities/countries, it just returns 400 BAD request {“message”:”Bad request”}.
+For unavailable cities/countries, it just returns 400 BAD_REQUEST {“message”:”Bad request”}.
 •	Cloudhub deployment is not supported.
 •	Caching strategies are not incorporated in the API.